 Terry Stover, hired on in 1987, has been a permanent fixture here at Notla Water for the past three decades.
 Terry’s contagious energetic drive, his attention to detail, and his skills for prioritization have made him the perfect field foreman.
 He has an uncanny ability to lay out the day’s work for the crew and complete it in the time allotted.
 Terry is also heading up the meter change-out program; ensuring that our customers have accurate and reliable meters to catalog the proper water usage.
 The most impressive trait, however, is that along with all his foreman duties, Terry can often be seen right in the middle of a muddy hole with the working end of a shovel, unafraid to get his hands dirty.

-Kenneth Deyton has been with Notla Water for over 20 years and, in addition to his maintenance and distribution duties, brings an impressive array of technical know-how to the team.
+Kenneth Deyton has been with Notla Water since July, 1995.
+In addition to his maintenance and distribution duties, Kenneth brings an impressive array of technical know-how to the team.
 His mechanical abilities, ranging from small engine repair to heavy equipment maintenance to welding, have saved the company untold amounts of time and money.
 Kenneth’s most important function with the company, however, lies with his booster pump and valve expertise.
 The water system’s geographical make-up and variations in elevation result in quite a few high pressure zones which cause a great deal of stress on the mechanical functions of valves and pumps.
-Having someone of Kenneth’s technical background has proven to be a boon for the company, as is evident in the number of repair calls he answers, day or night, weekday or weekend, rain or shine.
+Having someone of Kenneth’s technical background has proven to be a boon for the company, as Is evident in the number of repair calls he answers, day or night, weekday or weekend, rain or shine.

 Joey Colwell, hired on in 1997, has nearly 20 years of service with Notla Water’s maintenance and distribution team.
 He is our communications facilitator and, as such, handles all radio transmission issues at the main office as well as for all the fleet vehicles.
 Joey’s organizational skills make him an indispensable asset during our annual inventory events.
 Joey also assists with emergency locates of water lines by requests from local utilities and contractor/developers.